-Continued increases in ADHD diagnoses and treatment with medication among US childrenNovember 22nd, 2013 in Attention deficit disorders /
+Continued increases in ADHD diagnoses and treatment with medication among US childrenNovember 22, 2013 in Medicine & Health / Attention deficit disorders

 A new study published in the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP) found that an estimated two million more children in the United States (U.S.) have been diagnosed with attention-deficit/hyperactivity disorder (ADHD) between 2003-04 and 2011-12.
 One million more U.S. children were taking medication for ADHD between 2003-04 and 2011-12.
 According to the study conducted by the Centers for Disease Control and Prevention (CDC):